Pentecostal Free Will Baptist Church

-The Pentecostal Free Will Baptist Church (PFWBC) is a church group in the southern United States, best thought of as Pentecostal rather than Baptist.
-The PFWBC is historically and theologically a combination of both, having begun as a small group of churches in North Carolina that broke away from the Free Will Baptist Church to join the Holiness movement and eventually accepting certain Pentecostal doctrines.
+The Pentecostal Free Will Baptist Church (PFWBC) is a Holiness Pentecostal denomination of Christianity with Free Will Baptist roots.
+The PFWBC is historically and theologically a combination of both denominational traditions, having begun as a small group of Free Will Baptist churches in North Carolina that accepted the teachings of Holiness movement, and later, accepting the teaching of a third work of grace spread by the Pentecostal revival.

 History

 Paul Palmer ministered in the Carolinas in the first half of the 18th century.
 He established a church in 1727 in Chowan, North Carolina.
 The southern branch of Free Will Baptists are largely the fruit of his labor.
 Many of these "Palmer" churches cooperated to form the National Association of Free Will Baptists in 1935.

-Reverend G. B. Cashwell (1862-1916), a former minister of the Methodist Episcopal Church, South, returned to North Carolina after experiencing what he felt to be the baptism of the Holy Spirit in 1906 at the Azusa Street Revival.
+Reverend G. B. Cashwell (1862–1916), a former minister of the Methodist Episcopal Church, South, returned to North Carolina after experiencing what he felt to be the baptism of the Holy Spirit in 1906 at the Azusa Street Revival.
 He began preaching "pentecost" to the Holiness denominations there, one of which was this small group of former Free Will Baptists.
 Through a series of meetings he held, beginning in 1906, this group accepted points of Pentecostal faith and practice.
 Cashwell's own group was the Pentecostal Holiness Church (now known as the International Pentecostal Holiness Church).
 The Pentecostal Free Will Baptist Church was formed from these groups in 1959.